valeIT/valeIT.github.io/_posts/2012-03-08-minimum-requirement.markdown

 >
 > --- Arnold Kim (@arnoldkim) March 8, 2012

 But what if it was only "for the new iPad", as it'd surely happen someday?
 If they write "for the new iPad" it would be understandable for a year, but then?
-Without a proper name it'd be difficult to refer to this generation iPad with a proper name; instead Apple should (and i think they will) do as they do with the macs, with years.
-For example the new MacbookAir is the middle 2011 Air, for the iPad it'd be the 2012 iPad (if they keep going on a year shedule like they used to).
+Without a proper name it'd be difficult to refer to this generation iPad with a proper name; instead, Apple should (and I think they will) do as they do with the macs, with years.
+For example, the new MacbookAir is the middle 2011 Air, for the iPad it'd be the 2012 iPad (if they keep going on a year schedule like they used to).

 We'll see.